Schema Validation¶

 validating the JSON Schema’s type property.
 Validators allow this

-argument on construction that specifies additional types,
+by taking a types argument on construction that specifies additional types,

 or which can be used to specify a different set of Python types to map to a